 The Senior Specialist program is multidisciplinary.
 Alpine, Telemark, Snowboard, Cross Country, and Adaptive members will use the same manual, workbook and quiz materials.
 The manual covers Alpine Fundamentals.
 Specific Fundamentals for Alpine, Cross Country, Snowboard, Telemark and Adaptive members are provided in the resource links below.
 These disciplines will be included in the same, on-snow group.

-What: A two-day (12 CEU) course open to any Level I or higher PSIA AASI Central member.
-The Senior Specialist program will present instructors with educational training to gain the tools and knowledge necessary to deliver high-quality lessons for the senior skier — of all disciplines.
+What: Two 2-hour virtual sessions and one on-snow day course (12 CEU) course open to any Level I or higher PSIA-AASI Central member.
+The Senior Specialist program will present instructors with educational training to gain the tools and knowledge necessary to deliver high-quality lessons for the senior snowsports enthusiast — of all disciplines.

-***Note: Exams will be available in either downhill or cross country venues.
+***Note: Assessments will be available in either downhill or cross country venues.
 Please look for specifics in event registration locations.

-How: The Central Senior Specialist 1 course encourages participants to apply the information included in the PSIA-NW Senior Specialist Manual, their professional knowledge, as well as an understanding of the fundamentals- both in the completion of the workbook and during the on-snow portion.
-The Central Senior Specialist On-Snow portion will add substance to the concepts and content introduced in the workbook.
-The On-Snow portion will use real-time & hypothetical scenarios to apply standard exercises, modified in both their approach and execution relative to the senior student.
-Participants will test the principles of senior-specific models, the teaching cycle, theoretical and applied professional knowledge to these scenarios.
-The practical portion will address how presentation framing & phrasing differs by the student; seniors are no exception.
+How: The Central Senior Specialist 1 course encourages participants to apply the information included in the PSIA-NW Senior Specialist Manual, their professional knowledge, as well as an understanding of the fundamentals- both in the completion of the virtual sessions and during the on-snow portion.
+The On-Snow portion will further explore the senior CAP/VAK models introduced in the virtual sessions, and lesson modifications in both approach and execution relative to the senior student.

-A quiz will be part of the on-snow portion.
+A quiz will be part of the virtual sessions.
 An SrS 1 certificate is awarded based upon the degree of participation and understanding including the synthesis and evaluation of course material.

 Resources for discovering the answers to the questions and tasks found in the online workbook and on-hill quiz are listed in the Education Resources below.

 Join the Senior Specialist Educational staff on your pathway to Senior Specialist 2.
-Come prepared to this one-day on-snow event with a topic of your choice to share with your peers to develop and test your material.
+Come prepared to this one 2-hour virtual, one day on-snow event with a topic of your choice to share with your peers to develop and test your material.
 This is a deep dive into a topic that you have researched and started to develop material related to the Senior Model.
 Topics could include common chronic conditions, approaches to teaching seniors, or other topics related to CAP or VAK.